peckeronie/a5fritterbackend/README.md

 - `403` if the user is not logged in
 - `404` if the user by username does not exist
+- `401` if the logged in user is already following the user

 #### `DELETE /api/users/follow/:userName` - current logged in user unfollows another user